 About Me

-I am an Associate Professor of Computer Science and Engineering (CSE) at the University of Michigan in Ann Arbor.
+I am an Associate Professor of Computer Science and Engineering (CSE), the Associate Director of the Artificial Intelligence (AI) Lab , and the co-Director of AI & Digital Health Innovation at the University of Michigan in Ann Arbor.
 I currently head the MLD3: Machine Learning for Data-Driven Decisions research group.
-My primary research interests lie at the intersection of machine learning and healthcare.
-I am particularly interested in time-series analysis, transfer/multitask learning, and causal inference.
-The overarching goal of my research agenda is to develop the computational methods needed to help organize, process, and transform data into actionable knowledge.
-To find out more about my research interests and what the group is currently working on, please follow the "Research" link above.
+My primary research interests lie at the intersection of machine learning (ML), artificial intelligence (AI), and healthcare.
+I take a use-inspired approach to research, where I study real-world problems through a technical lens.
+In close collaboration with domain experts and clinicians, my work has resulted in the successful integration of ML models developed by my research group into clinical workflows that have had a positive impact on patient care.
+To find out more about my research interests and what my group is currently working on, please follow the "Research" link above.

-I received my PhD in 2014 from MIT.
-At MIT, I worked with Prof. John Guttag in the Computer Science and Artificial Intelligence Lab (CSAIL).
+I received my PhD in 2014 from MIT, where I worked with Prof. John Guttag in the Computer Science and Artificial Intelligence Lab (CSAIL).
 My PhD research focused on developing accurate patient risk-stratification approaches that leverage spatiotemporal patient data, with the ultimate goal of discovering information that can be used to reduce the incidence of healthcare-associated infections.
-In 2015, I was named Forbes 30 under 30 in Science and Healthcare; I received an NSF CAREER Award in 2016; in 2017 I was named to the MIT Tech Review's list of 35 Innovators Under 35; and most recently I received a Sloan Fellowship in Computer Science.
+In 2015 I was named Forbes 30 under 30 in Science and Healthcare; I received an NSF CAREER Award in 2016; in 2017 I was named to the MIT Tech Review's list of 35 Innovators Under 35; I received a Sloan Fellowship in Computer Science in 2020; and in 2024 I received the Carl Friedrich von Siemens Humboldt Research Award in recognition of my career accomplishments.

 Updates/News